Updated on March 22nd, 2023

 And finally for one my best Short Travel Stories about travelling through an airport…

-Short Travel Stories -Los Angeles Airport
+Short Travel Stories – Los Angeles Airport

-Terry had been on a work trip which took him to San Diego.
+Terry had been on a work trip that took him to San Diego.
 To make the most of the opportunity, I had booked a last-minute flight to meet him for a week in Los Angeles.
 As a result, we were flying home with separate airlines so spending our last few hours together at the airport.
 We were both hungry but couldn’t seem to find anywhere that was serving food.

 We spotted a security guard so went to ask where we could find the restaurants.
 She pointed & said “You see that group of people just outside the door?
 They are waiting for Michael Jackson.
 Turn left just before you get to them & go up the stairs, there’s loads of choice.”